 Set a quit date.
 You don’t have to dive in headfirst if you don’t want to.
 Have a look at a calendar and see what works for you.
 I recommend giving yourself somewhere in the vicinity of two to four weeks.
 This should give you enough time to get used to the idea and to prepare yourself for it.
 Some people, myself included, make the commitment to quit at the end of a pack.
 As I watched the number of smokes in my last pack dwindle, I could easily see my goal approaching.
 So I slowed down my smoking, stretched it out and paced myself.
 I feel that this method also helped to reduce the physical nicotine addiction and made quitting smoking easier.

 Get rid of everything that could possibly be related to smoking.
 I’m talking any and all leftover tobacco products including chew, snuff, cigars and especially any cigarettes you might come across.
 You should also get rid of all your ashtrays, matches and lighters.
 Even if you just use them for burning incense or lighting candles, just get them out of the house for a couple months.
 Once they’re in the trash, take it out to the curb.
 Don’t allow yourself the temptation of digging them out.
+It’ll be tough, but better to let them go.

 Change your routine.
 This is a hard one, but necessary.
 When you feel the urge to smoke, take your butt (ass) outside and go for a walk.
 It doesn’t need to be a long one, just long enough for the urge to pass.
 After a meal, instead of a smoke have yourself a hard candy or a piece of gum.
 Since many people have the tendency to trade tobacco with food, make sure you keep some healthy snacks on hand.
 Get a big bag of baby carrots and some pretzels (low sodium of course) or some fresh or canned fruit.
 And if you can’t bring yourself to do the healthy snack thing, just remember it’s quite common for people to gain a few extra pounds after quitting smoking.
 Remember also that it’s much better for you to pick up a few extra pounds than it is to pick up another cigarette.
 Just be aware of what you are doing, a lot of extra pounds is another source for concern.